polyaxon/polyaxon/docs/templates/polyaxonfile_specification/sections.md

 !!! tip "Polyaxon export your declarations under environment variable name `POLYAXON_DECLARATIONS`"
     Check how you can [get the experiment declarations](/reference_polyaxon_helper) to use them with your models.

-## run
+## build

-This is where you define how you want to run your code, and the requirements needed to run it.
+This is where you define how you build an image to run your code.
 This section defines the following values/subsections:

  * image [required]: the base image polyaxon will use to build an image for you to run your code.
  * build_steps [optional]: steps are basically a list of ops that Polyaxon use with docker `RUN` to install/run further operations you define in the list.
  * env_vars [optional]: environment variables are also a list of tuples of 2 elements, that polyaxon will use to add env variables in the docker image.
- * cmd [required]: The command to run during the execution of your code.

 ```yaml
 build: